 Urban Innovation Fellowship

-The Lindy Institute for Urban Innovation at Drexel University is proud to present the inaugural class of Lindy Urban Innovation Fellows.
-The Lindy Urban Innovation Fellowship enables the Lindy Institute for Urban Innovation to recognize the extraordinary work that Philadelphians are doing to solve critical urban challenges.
+The Lindy Institute for Urban Innovation at Drexel University welcomed its inaugural class of Lindy Urban Innovation Fellows in October 2017.
+The Lindy Urban Innovation Fellowship was created to recognize the extraordinary work that Philadelphians are doing to solve critical urban challenges.
 By pairing emerging leaders with the intellectual resources from Drexel’s 15 schools and colleges, the fellowship demonstrates the institute’s commitment to forging solutions to equitably advance our cities.
-We received over 100 applications for this new fellowship program, highlighting the crucial work being done city-wide to address the defining urban challenges of our time.
+From over 100 applications for this new fellowship program, three fellows were selected:

 - Michael O’Bryan currently serves as Director of Youth and Young Adult Programs at The Village of Arts and Humanities.
 Michael’s project will reimagine workforce development practices and tools for marginalized youth, using a co-design process informed by leaders in the clinical and business sectors, as well as the lived expertise of these young people.
 His work focuses on the psycho-social or ‘soft’ skills increasingly valued in the labor market (e.g. creativity, adaptive thinking, and emotional intelligence).
 Understanding that early traumatic experiences can dramatically distort one’s skill development and long-term life trajectory, the project looks at how workforce development can internalize this, and create a new model that better serves populations dealing with trauma.